Gross and Net Efficiency

 Room-sealed, standard efficiency gas boilers can put about 80% of the total energy into your home and lose about 20% via the flue; their gross efficiency is about 80%.
 (Open-flued, standard efficiency boilers are less efficient.)
 Before condensing boilers, even the most efficient room-sealed boilers couldn’t get much past 83% gross efficiency.
 The lost 17% of the heat was required to ensure that the flue gases stayed at over 100°C. This was necessary to prevent the water vapour produced by combustion from condensing back to liquid water and flooding the combustion chamber.

-Part of the lost 17% (about 10% of the heat produced by combustion) was being used solely to keep the water from combustion as steam.
+Part of the lost 17% (about 10% of the total heat produced by combustion) was being used solely to keep the water from combustion as steam, as opposed to liquid water.
 This is called latent heat.
 The engineers knew that, if they could cool the flue gases and allow the water to condense back from the gas state to the liquid state, they could save that latent heat.
-The problem was, they couldn't work out how to do that without flooding the boilers.
+The problem was, they couldn’t work out how to do that without flooding the boilers.

 Then someone worked out a marketing wheeze.
 It said, since we can’t recover the latent heat let’s take it out of the calculation.
 We’ll calculate the efficiency, discounting the latent heat, and call it net efficiency.
 So a boiler with a gross efficiency of 82% becomes a boiler with a net efficiency of 91%.
 Fantastic!
 That looks much better and we can now tell the public our boilers are 91% efficient.
 Well, where one manufacturer went, all the others had to follow or lose out.
 So boilers were measured in net efficiency.